baldurbjarnason/this-is-not-a-book/What_do_books_do/Hybridity.md

 *What are you trying to achieve?*

 It should, we propose, be as simple as ‘increasing honey production’.
-It has to be something - if it isn’t, if you’re merging two storytelling forms with no real idea as to why, then there’s no more honey, there’s only money being spent.
+It has to be something—if it isn’t, if you’re merging two storytelling forms with no real idea as to why, then there’s no more honey, there’s only money being spent.
 The novel is perfectly fine where it is, thank you.
 If you’re determined to port it into a new platform, then that